modonohoe/print-smoothies/README.md

 ## **Deployment and Development**

-The live link can be found here - [Rock Paper Scissors](https://modonohoe.github.io/rock-paper-scissors/)
+The live link can be found here - [print smoothies link](https://print-smoothies-86336ab6a539.herokuapp.com/)

 ---